 partitioned_file = partition_file(file, aryn_api_key, extract_table_structure=True, use_ocr=True)

-If you inspect the partitioned_file variable, you’ll notice that it’s a large JSON object with details about all the components in the PDF (checkout this page to understand the schema of the returned JSON object in detail).
+If you inspect the partitioned_file variable, you’ll notice that it’s a large JSON object with details about all the components in the PDF (check out this page to understand the schema of the returned JSON object in detail).
 Below, we highlight the table element that contains the information about the table in the page.

 output.json